Ermike98/FunFlow/README.md

-# Flow
+# FunFlow
-An easy to use library to create data pipeline for ML models
+An easy-to-use library to create complex modular pipelines.